kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### use-block-cache
 `--use-block-cache = false`
-Store an in-memory block cache.
+Store an in-memory copy of the block table.
+This potentially reduces lookup time during backup as it limits the number of times the database must be accessed when examining blocks.

 ### usn-policy
 `--usn-policy = off`